anthony-bacarella/it-homelab-active-directory/README.md

 This repository documents a hands-on **Active Directory homelab** built to simulate a small business IT environment and common **Tier 1 Help Desk** responsibilities.

-The lab focuses on practical, job-relevant Active Directory administration rather than theory, with an emphasis on user lifecycle management, workstation support, and basic cross-platform integration.
+The lab focuses on practical, job-relevant Active Directory administration rather than theory, with an emphasis on user lifecycle management, workstation support, cross-platform integration, and ticket-based workflows.

 ---